Phase 2 of the Wataynikaneyap Power Project includes:

-Currently, Hydro One Remote Communities Inc., a subsidiary of Hydro One Inc. and an entity regulated by the Ontario Energy Board, provides distribution service to eight Wataynikaneyap remote communities.
-Six are served by Independent Power Authorities, which are community owned, non-regulated utilities that do not receive the benefits associated with standardization of rates and subsidies enjoyed by regulated utilities.
-One community (McDowell Lake) does not currently enjoy any electricity supply.
+Hydro One Remote Communities Inc., a subsidiary of Hydro One Inc. and an entity regulated by the Ontario Energy Board, provides power distribution service to eight Wataynikaneyap owner communities.
+Six communities are served by Independent Power Authorities (IPAs), which are community owned, non-regulated utilities that do not receive the benefits associated with standardization of rates and subsidies seen by regulated utilities.
+One community (McDowell Lake) does not currently receive any electricity supply.

 The communities are spread across a large area north of Pickle Lake and Red Lake, most of whom lack all season roads.
 There are ongoing challenges to uninterrupted supply, a significant cost premium associated with the transportation of fuel and adverse environmental impacts associated with diesel generation.
 Winter roads provide seasonal access for one to two months per year and air transport is the only means to and from the communities for the remainder of the year.
 This presents a significant challenge in transporting fuel for generation to the communities.